 - One quick way to get Kodi is directly from the Microsoft Store.
 While this is generally a great advantage, it can also crash every now and then.
 Make sure to fix any issue that might come your way by exploring our Microsoft Store section.

 - Speaking of issues, should you wish to broaded your horizons as well as your PC expertise, feel free to take a look at our Windows 10 errors page as well.

 The Media Center fell by the wayside in Windows 10.
 That was perhaps one of the more debatable things for Microsoft to remove from the OS.

 However, there are a few Media Center replacements compatible with Windows 10.
 One is Kodi Jarvis, which is a multiplatform software package you can play videos, films, music and photo slideshows with.

-How to set up a Windows 10 Kodi Remote Control
+How can I set up a Kodi Remote Control in Windows 10?

 Setting up an Android Remote for Kodi

 Now you can set up a new Kodi remote to navigate the software with something comparable to a TV controller.
 However, you’ll need to have an updated Android tablet or phone to add the Kore app to.